SIMD Overview

 What instruction set to target?

-For a high end modern game, targetting AVX2 as the default feature level is fine.
-You will lose 5% of steam consumers that are on low end Intel CPUs, but its going to be able to target PS5, Xbox, and every decent gaming PC built in the last 15 years.
-If you are a indie game, you want to drop to AVX1 as many indie players will expect their very low end computer to play the game.
+For a high-end modern game, targeting AVX2 as the default feature level is fine.
+You will lose 5% of Steam consumers that are on low-end Intel CPUs, but it’s going to be able to target PS5, Xbox, and every decent gaming PC built in the last 15 years.
+If you are an indie game, you want to drop to AVX1 as many indie players will expect their very low-end computer to play the game.
 SSE4 is virtually guaranteed to run on every PC.
-If you target mobile or nintendo switch, then you use NEON instruction set.
-All other instruction set versions are irrelevant to games either due to small consumer base (AVX512), or it being non-consumer to begin with (SVE, RVV)
+If you target mobile or Nintendo Switch, then you use NEON instruction set.
+All other instruction set versions are irrelevant to games either due to small consumer base (AVX512), or it being non-consumer to begin with (SVE, RVV).

 How to program SIMD